Kiran05Kumar/Predicting_Alien_Worlds/README.md

-"Predicting Alien Worlds: A Data Science Approach to Exoplanet Detection and Habitability" pioneers the exploration of exoplanets, employing sophisticated data science techniques to detect and categorize them.
+"Predicting Alien Worlds: A Data Science Approach to Exoplanet Detection and Habitability Prediction" pioneers the exploration of exoplanets, employing sophisticated data science techniques to detect and categorize them.
 Analyzing data from missions like Kepler, the project seeks to understand diverse exoplanets, going beyond detection to assess habitability.
 This interdisciplinary initiative integrates insights from astronomy, physics,